NeuPhysics/neutrino/docs/matter.rst

          \hat\Delta = 0 \quad\text{or}\quad 2\cos 2\theta_v .

-      The first condition is trivial which corresponds to vacuum however the second condition $\Delta = 2\cos 2\theta_v \omega$ means the interaction oscillation length is doubled compared to resonance point.
+      The first condition is trivial which corresponds to vacuum however the second condition :math:`\Delta = 2\cos 2\theta_v \omega` means the interaction oscillation length is doubled compared to resonance point.

       **Nevertheless, we should always remember to check what survival probability the expression is describing.
 Here we have survival probability for :math:`\nu_L(x)`.** At :math:`n(x)\to 0` the oscillation becomes vacuum oscillation.